vegardit/bash-funk/docs/misc.md

    bind 'set enable-keypad on'            # try to enable the application keypad

    # improve auto-completion
-   bind '"\e[6~": menu-complete'          # enable Pg-Up/Down to cycle through completion candidates bind '"\e[5~": menu-complete-backward' # enable Pg-Up/Down to cycle through completion candidates bind 'set show-all-if-ambiguous on'    # show words which have more than one possible completion immediately instead of ringing the bell bind 'set show-all-if-unmodified on'   # show words which have more than one possible completion without any possible partial completion immediately instead of ringing the bell. bind 'set completion-ignore-case on'   # perform case-insensitive filename matching and completion fi
+   bind '"\e[6~": menu-complete'           # enable Pg-Up/Down to cycle through completion candidates bind '"\e[5~": menu-complete-backward'  # enable Pg-Up/Down to cycle through completion candidates bind 'set show-all-if-ambiguous on'     # show words which have more than one possible completion immediately instead of ringing the bell bind 'set show-all-if-unmodified on'    # show words which have more than one possible completion without any possible partial completion immediately instead of ringing the bell. bind 'set colored-completion-prefix on' 2>/dev/null # highlights the common prefix of the set of possible completions.
+Requires Bash 4.4 or higher bind 'set completion-ignore-case on'    # perform case-insensitive filename matching and completion fi

 # make ls colorful by default except on MacOS where it is not supported